 The Rifton TRAM combines three powerful functions in a single, compact, ultralight device: seated transfer, sit-to-stand lift, and gait training.
-This short clip shows how you can use the TRAM’s versatile direction locks to improve the TRAM’s handling particularly when gait training.
+This short clip shows how you can use the TRAM’s versatile Swivel locks (formerly called Directional Locks) to improve the TRAM’s handling particularly when gait training.

 Watch more videos in this series: